MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

  `pac pcf init --namespace <specify your namespace here> --name <put control name here> --template <control type>`

    > [!NOTE]
-   >Today we offer two types of controls field and dataset.
+   >Today we offer two types of controls **field** and **dataset**.

 4. To retrieve all the required project dependencies, run the command `npm install`.
-5. Open your project in any developer environment of your choice and get started with your custom control development.
+5. Open your project folder (`C:\Users\<your name>\Documents\My_PCF_Control\<control name>`) in any developer environment of your choice and get started with your custom control development.
+If you would like a to follow a step-by-step tutorial please scroll down see how a sample linear control is implemented.
-6. Implement the custom logic for the control.
-More information: [Implementing custom controls using TypeScript](implementing-controls-using-typescript.md).

 ## Building your controls

-To build your control you can open the folder in Visual Studio Code and use the (Ctrl-Shift-B) command, and select your build options or you can build your control quickly using  `npm run build` command.
+To build your control you can open the folder in Visual Studio Code and use the (Ctrl-Shift-B) command, then select your build options.
+Alternately, you can build your control quickly using  `npm run build` command in your Developer Command Prompt for VS 2017 window.

 ## Debugging your PCF control